Skip to main content

 While applicants must meet the minimum requirements to be accepted, the following items are also considered :

-The EPR in Child Care Course is online and free of charge.
+The EPR in Child Care Course is online and offered at no cost.
 It is largely self-paced with some real-time virtual components.
 It takes approximately six weeks to complete.
 It is offered twice a year.